moritzwilksch/NeuralSearch/README.md

 *Options Regulatory Fee (ORF)*
 - The ORF is an exchange fee which OCC collects from its clearing members, including IBKR. [...]

+## Elastic Search

+**Results for query: "inactivity fee"**

+*Does IBKR provide for a dormant or inactive account status?*
+- While there is no provision for dormant or inactive account status, there is no monthly minimum activity requirement or inactivity fee in your IBKR account.
+While we have no minimum account balance, [...]

+*Overview of Fees*
+- Clients and as well as prospective clients are encouraged to review our website where fees are outlined in detail. [...]